llm-bible/llm-bible.github.io/_publications/ahn2023story.markdown

 bibkey: ahn2023story
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2308.07575"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'RAG', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Tools', 'RAG', 'Model Architecture', 'Training Techniques', 'Pretraining Methods']
 ---
 Story visualization (SV) is a challenging text-to-image generation task for the difficulty of not only rendering visual details from the text descriptions